mercadopago/devsite-docs/guides/checkout-api-v2/how-to-migrate-pse.en.md

 >
 > Important
 >
-> f you haven't implemented an integration with PSE yet and want to know how to develop one, see the [guide for new integrations](/developers/en/docs/checkout-api/integration-configuration/pse).
+> If you haven't implemented an integration with PSE yet and want to know how to develop one, see the [guide for new integrations](/developers/en/docs/checkout-api/integration-configuration/pse).

 > CLIENT_SIDE
 >